sisl/VerifyGAN/README.md

 ```

 ## verification
 The verification code relies on a modified version of Ai2z, which is implemented in the `src/verification/Ai2zPQ.jl` file.
-The `verify.jl` file located in `src/verification` loads in the necessary files and containsfunctions for computing the minimum and maximum control output over a given region in the generator's input space and for doing so for each cell in an input space.
+The `verify.jl` file located in `src/verification` loads in the necessary files and contains functions for computing the minimum and maximum control output over a given region in the generator's input space and for doing so for each cell in an input space.

 To divide up the input space and run verification, run the following lines of code: